 ERCOT will execute and publish at least two Day-Ahead Markets

-Does DAM participation need to be required?
-RTC DAM is essentially voluntary and includes much broader QSE population (traders and load-only QSE).
+DAM participation is strongly encouraged, but will not be required in Readiness metrics.
+Reasoning is that with RTC procuring AS in Real-Time, DAM is still an important market but is essentially voluntary.
+Additionally, participation includes much broader QSE population (traders and load-only QSEs).

 2. Entry Criteria: